andrewabarca/bizible.en/help/channel-tracking-and-setup/offline-channels/offline-custom-channel-setup.md

 ## Entering Your Offline Channel Rules to the App {#entering-your-offline-channel-rules-to-the-app}

 Once you have edited and updated the spreadsheet with your custom rules, the next step is to recreate this channel mapping in the Bizible app--you won't actually upload a spreadsheet for offline channels.
 Rather, you will enter the information in the picklist boxes as displayed in the image below.
-This is found by clicking **Offline Channels** under the **Channels **section.
+This is found by clicking **Offline Channels** under the **Channels** section.

 ![](assets/7-2.png)

 >[!TIP]
 >
->Want to determine *when *a Salesforce Campaign Type gets pulled down into Bizible channel mapping?
+>Want to determine _when_ a Salesforce Campaign Type gets pulled down into Bizible channel mapping?
 Simply go to **Setup** > **Campaigns** > **Fields** > **Type**.
 You can then see which values are in the picklist, and which are inactive.
 Inactive ones won't show up as a selectable type in our "Offline Channels" section.
 Please note, this process can take anywhere from a few minutes up to 48 hours.

-Click **Save **when you're finished and Bizible will upload the changes and reprocess the data.
+Click **Save** when you're finished and Bizible will upload the changes and reprocess the data.

->[!NOTE]
->
->**Related Articles**
+>[!MORELIKETHIS]
 >
 >[Bizible University: Mapping Offline Channels](https://universityonline.marketo.com/courses/bizible-fundamentals-channel-management/#/page/5c630eca34d9f0367662b77f)
 >
 >[Bizible University: Syncing Offline Campaigns](https://universityonline.marketo.com/courses/bizible-fundamentals-channel-management/#/page/5c63286e34d9f0367662b78b)